Generative AI Projects For Beginners

 Create an AI Code Helper that:

-- Uses a pre-trained transformer model
+- Uses a pre-trained model to generate code.

-- Prints the generated code suggestion
+- Displays the generated solution instantly.

 Image Generation Projects